Q&A: Rolling Down the Road With Pure Hex Right Into Endless Summer

 LUNA: And then in terms of splitting the album in half…

 ALVAREZ: We are just fucking with the system a little bit.
-Because we wanted to put out this like, dense, hour-long album.
-And we live in a world of fucking streaming services and putting out singles, like everything is a single.
-And we were like, how do we put out this record and have people actually listen to it…so we’re playing…a game.
-We’re actually just doing an experiment (laughs).
-Like I don’t know anybody putting things out half and half like this.
-And I kind of like the idea of doing things differently.
+Because we wanted to put out this like, dense, hour-long album and we live in a world of fucking streaming services and putting out singles, like everything is a single.
+We were like, how do we put out this record and have people actually listen to it.
+We’re actually just doing an experiment.
+I don’t know anybody putting things out half and half like this and I like the idea of doing things differently.

 Pure Hex will play Spilling at Bottom of the Hill on June 29, with visuals by Zack Rodell and support from Wander and Mint, to celebrate its release.
 They have a live session from Las Vegas and some music videos in the pipeline to hold us over before putting out the next half of the record.